Why Did I Get Ghosted: The Honest Guide for Guys

 Where You Go From Here

-Ghosting is proof that someone else was not ready, honest, or available.
+Ghosting isn’t proof something is wrong with you.
+It’s proof someone else wasn’t ready, honest, or available.

 It gives you clarity.

-It filters out the people who cannot meet you.
+It filters out the people who can’t meet you.

-It gets you closer to the person who will.
+It moves you closer to the ones who can.

 Anyone who wants to stay will stay.